akulagrawal/Mobile-Printer/README.md

 View Demo Video Here:  [Mobile Printer](https://youtu.be/Hl6UjFdA3Qk)

-This is a glimpse of the Mobile Printer project:
+This is a glimpse of the Mobile Printer project, Have  a look:

 Abstract: